dreamfactorysoftware/df-docker/README.md

 ## 2) Edit `docker-compose.yml` (optional)

-## 3) Copy .env file to df-docker directory
+## 3) Edit .env file (optional)
 The application looks for a `.env` file to read its configuration.
-You can find an example [here](https://github.com/dreamfactorysoftware/dreamfactory/blob/master/.env-dist)
-Copy the file, adjust the settings to your needs and save as `.env`.
+The default settings should be sufficient in most cases, but you can adjust the settings to your needs.

 ## 4) Build images
 `docker-compose build`